TYLER-JM/git-commit-message/README.md

 ## GCM

-- a small script using node's child_process to make a git commit message that is automatically prefixed with the name of the current branch.
+- a small script using node's child_process to make a git commit message that is automatically prefixed with the name of the current branch, when using `git` from the command line.

 #### Install